 Colonna del Leone, Stone monument in San Babila Square, Milan, Italy

-The iron lion that inspired this monument was taken from the Venetians during previous conflicts, according to historical inscriptions.
+The lion that inspired this monument was reportedly seized from the Venetians during earlier conflicts, according to historical inscriptions on the site.
+This connection to Venetian rivalry adds a layer of complexity to what the monument represents beyond Milanese power.

 Location: Milan